-The Krieger-Nelson Prize was inaugurated to recognize outstanding research by a female mathematician.
+The Krieger-Nelson Prize was inaugurated to recognize outstanding research by a woman or female-identifying mathematician.

 The first prize was awarded in 1995.